MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 ### Update Function

-The most important pieces of code in the game are the functions that determine how each particle interacts with its neighbors each frame.
-Theoretically, you could delete the `species.rs` file and write a new one that transforms the game into a cellular automata simulator for some other system, such an ant farm, a petri dish, a cityscape, a paint canvas, or an aquarium.
+The most important pieces of code in the game are the set of functions, one per element type, that define how each particle interacts with its neighbors each frame.
+Theoretically, you could delete these functions (which live in [species.rs](https://github.com/MaxBittker/sandspiel/blob/master/crate/src/species.rs) ) and write a new set that transform the game into a cellular automata simulator for some other system, such an ant farm, a petri dish, a cityscape, a paint canvas, or an aquarium.

 Here's an example of how one of our elements is defined: